amarmujak23/Account-Manager/README.md

 # Account-Manager
-Basic account manager which stores usernames and passwords.
+Basic account manager which stores usernames and passwords using JSON.